Discover your responsibilities as a landlord when it comes to electrical safety to protect both your property and tenants.

-Landlords with properties in England and Scotland, and new occupation contracts in Wales, need to conduct an Electrical Installation Condition Report (EICR) in order to rent them out.
+For landlords with properties in England and Scotland or a new occupation contract in Wales, conducting an Electrical Installation Condition Report (EICR) is a mandatory step before renting your premises.

-An EICR is a check on the electrical wiring, sockets, consumer units (fuse boxes) and other fixed electrical parts at the property.
+This report involves a thorough examination of the electrical wiring, sockets, consumer units (fuse boxes), and other fixed electrical parts within your property.

-Landlords must supply a copy of a valid EICR to all tenants at the beginning of the tenancy, when issuing a new contract (including renewals), and also to any prospective tenant, if asked, within 28 days of receiving a written request.
+Starting from April 1, 2021, every tenancy in England requires a valid EICR.
+Landlords must supply tenants with a copy of a valid EICR at the beginning of the tenancy; upon issuing a new contract (incl. renewals); and upon request from any tenant, within 28 days of receiving a written request.

-- The results of the inspection and test (satisfactory or unsatisfactory)
+- The outcomes of the inspection and test, categorised as either satisfactory or unsatisfactory

 - If applicable, a list of observations requiring remedial work or further investigation

-- The date the next inspection and test is due by
+- The deadline for the next inspection and test

-Once completed your EICR will be valid for up to five years.
-At the end of 5 years, you will need to renew your report, at which point you will have 28 days to provide a copy of the new certificate to any sitting tenants.
+Once completed, the EICR remains valid for up to five years.
+After this period, you are required to renew the report, ensuring that within 28 days, a copy of the new certificate is provided to any existing tenants.